Rashida Tlaib: Early life and education

-Rashida Harbi was born in Detroit on July 24, 1976, the eldest of 14 children born to working-class Palestinian immigrants.
-Her mother was born in Beit Ur El Foka, near the West Bank city of Ramallah.
-Her father was born in Beit Hanina, a neighborhood in East Jerusalem.
+Rashida Harbi Elabed (Note: In this Arabic-American name, Rashida is her given name, Harbi is her patronymic middle name, Elabed (also spelled Alabed, El-Abed, and Al-Abed) is her maiden surname, and Tlaib is her married surname.) was born in Detroit on July 24, 1976, the eldest of 14 children born to working-class Palestinian immigrants.
+Her mother, Fatima Elabed (née Tlaib), was born in Beit Ur al-Fauqa, near the West Bank city of Ramallah.
+Her father, Harbi Ahmad Elabed, was born in Beit Hanina, a neighborhood in East Jerusalem.
 He moved first to Nicaragua, then to Detroit.
 He worked on an assembly line in a Ford Motor Company plant.
 As the eldest, Tlaib played a role in raising her siblings while her parents worked.

 Tlaib attended elementary school at Harms, Bennett Elementary, and Phoenix Academy.
 She graduated from Southwestern High School in Southwest Detroit in 1994.
 Tlaib received a Bachelor of Arts degree in political science from Wayne State University in 1998 and her Juris Doctor from Thomas M. Cooley Law School in 2004.
 Tlaib was admitted to the bar in the state of Michigan in 2007.

 Michigan House of Representatives

 Tlaib began her political career in 2004 when she interned with State Representative Steve Tobocman.
 When Tobocman became Majority Floor Leader in 2007, he hired Tlaib to his staff.
 In 2008 Tobocman encouraged Tlaib to run for his seat, which he was vacating due to term limits.
 The urban district is 40% Hispanic, 25% African-American, 30% non-Hispanic white Americans, and 2% Arab American.
 Tlaib faced a crowded primary that included several Latinos, including former State Representative Belda Garza.
 She emerged victorious, carrying 44% of the vote in the eight-way Democratic primary and winning the general election with over 90% of the vote.

 In 2010, Tlaib faced a primary election challenge from Jim Czachorowski in his first bid for office.
 Tlaib picked up 85% of the vote to Czachorowski's 15%, and won the general election with 92% of the vote against Republican challenger Darrin Daigle.

 In 2012, Tlaib won reelection to the Michigan House in the newly redrawn 6th district.
 Tlaib faced fellow incumbent Maureen Stapleton in the Democratic primary and defeated her, 52%–45%.
 She won the general election with 92% of the vote against Republican nominee Darrin Daigle.
 Tlaib could not run for the Michigan House a fourth time in 2014 because of term limits; instead, she ran for the Michigan Senate, losing to incumbent Senator Virgil Smith Jr. in the 2014 Democratic primary, 50%–42%.

 Tlaib is the first Muslim woman to serve as a member of the Michigan State Legislature.
 She is also the second Muslim woman (after Jamilah Nasheed of Missouri) to serve in a state legislature nationwide.

 After leaving the state legislature, Tlaib worked at Sugar Law Center, a Detroit nonprofit that provides free legal representation for workers.